-Tel: +49 69 97103 0 Fax: +49 69 97103 199 Email: wmeier@cgsh.com URL: www.clearygottlieb.com
+Tel: +49 69 97 103-0 Fax: +49 69 97 103-199 Email: wmeier@cgsh.com URL: www.cgsh.com

 Werner Meier is a partner based in Cleary Gottlieb's Frankfurt office.
 Mr. Meier's practice spans German and international financing, restructuring and capital markets transactions.
 In recent years, he has focused on German debt and corporate restructurings, as well as syndicated loans, securitisations and other structured finance transactions.
+Mr. Meier has worked on numerous German, pan-European and U.S. securitisation and other structured finance transactions, including in 1998/1999 the first synthetic securitisation transaction ever.
+He has also acted as counsel to Standard & Poor's on numerous synthetic and true sale securitisations, secured loan and other structured finance transactions in Germany.
 Mr. Meier is widely published on German and U.S. capital markets, structured finance, corporate law and insolvency law issues.
-Mr. Meier has worked on numerous German, pan-European and U.S. securitisation and other structured finance transactions, including in 1998/1999 the first German synthetic securitisation transaction ever.
-He has also acted as counsel to Standard & Poor's on numerous synthetic and true sale securitisations, secured loan and other structured finance transactions in Germany.
 He joined Cleary Gottlieb in 1992 and was resident in the Firm's New York office from 1995 to 1996.
 He holds a doctorate degree in law (Dr. iur.) and obtained an LL.M. degree from Columbia University in 1991 and a diploma in business administration (Diplom-Kaufmann) from the Business School of the University of Bielefeld in 1990.
 He completed his German legal education and practical training in 1989.
 He is a member of the Bar in New York and admitted to practice in the Federal Republic of Germany.